rlothbrock/MEANChat-DevBackend/README.md

-##simple server for a MEAN chat application
+## MEAN Chat Server
-This server implements real time communication using __socket.io__ .
+This is a express server that implements real time communication using __socket.io__ .
 Implements authentication using __jwt__ and implements REST APIs using __Express__
 .
 Also uses __mongoose__ for defining schemas and